Is Chernobyl reactor 4 still burning?

 Early in the morning of April 26, 1986, the fourth reactor exploded at the Chernobyl nuclear power plant in Ukraine.
 34 years later, Chernobyl radioactivity is still circulating.
 They are now the biggest fires ever recorded in the Chernobyl exclusion zone.

-What was the accident at Chernobyl?
+What did the accident at the nuclear power plant in Chernobyl?

 The Chernobyl accident in 1986 was the result of a flawed reactor design that was operated with inadequately trained personnel.
 The resulting steam explosion and fires released at least 5% of the radioactive reactor core into the environment, with the deposition of radioactive materials in many parts of Europe.

 David R. Marples has suggested that the adversity of the Chernobyl disaster on Legasov’s psychological state was the factor that led to his decision to die by suicide .
 Before his suicide , Legasov wrote documents revealing previously undisclosed facts about the catastrophe.

 The tours to Chernobyl are safe .
 In what concerns the radiation, the levels of radition in major parts of restricted zone are at levels that would not influence human health even for one month stay.
 The route goes through this safe places and approaches the former nuclear plant to distance of few hundred meters.

 Is it safe to live near a nuclear plant?